 Vague or interpretable expressions (e. g., long enough, as usual, about) must also be avoided when the process is described.

-SOPs and WIs shall contain:
+SOPs and WIs shall be prepared according to <DocMngmtCode> <SOP_WI_FormTitle> and shall contain:

+Document approval - Approvals by the Author and all involved employees to denote that the procedure is to be carried out as defined and that it is ready to release.

+Table of Contents – the list of all related sections in document.

 Purpose - High level description containing the purpose of the document.

 Scope - Covered activities and business areas, as well as excluded areas as applicable.